 Texas law approaches domestic violence with a very serious tone.
-Will a domestic violence charge lead to jail time?
-The short answer is yes – if there is any evidence, credible or not, of bodily injury then the alleged offender will be arrested and booked.
+Can you get jail time for domestic violence?
+The short answer is yes — if there is any evidence, credible or not, of bodily injury then the alleged offender will be arrested and booked.
 Understanding the steps that lead to domestic violence charges in Houston will help explain why an arrest and bodily injury will result in temporary jail time.

 There is no Texas penal code statute that is labeled as “Assault – Domestic Violence.”
 The actual offense is typically labeled “Assault”, and can range from a Class C misdemeanor to a felony.
 The majority of domestic violence cases are charged as a Class A misdemeanor where the defendant alleges bodily injury.
 This is a very important element of the charge.
 The “bodily injury” allegation and evidence is the match that must light before sending someone to jail.